jblomo/datamining290/slides/2014-05-01-Real-World.markdown

 ## Bad rap

-  + Developers don't like writing them much
+  + Developers don't usually like writing them
   + But it helps nail down issues
   + Yelp uses CEP process
   + If you get to the "agree to disagree" point, data or code can solve